 Baku Boulevard is the city’s gem that attracts innumerable tourists - peaceful strolling, sunset chasing, or street food hopping.
 Running along the Caspian Sea, Baku is a local favourite.
 Whether you’re biking, walking, or just enjoying an ice cream, the boulevard makes for a relaxing escape.
 The best part?
 You will find attractions like the Baku Eye Ferris wheel, cosy cafes, and mini amusement parks.
 Additionally, the breeze here loves to play with hair, especially during summer evenings - let it loose.

-This museum in Baku is a deep dive into Azerbaijan’s most beloved art form.
+This Azerbaijan carpet museum in Baku is a deep dive into Azerbaijan’s most beloved art form.
 The inside of the museum tells a story, with hundreds of hand-woven carpets, textiles, and tools that are as old as time.
 It is full of colours and culture.
 Each article narrates a story, from historic moments to family legacies, all stitched together into a beautiful piece of artwork.
 Interactive displays and guided tours make this place ideal for cultural buffs and curious travellers alike.

 In the heart of Martyr’s Lane lies Eternal Flame Memorial.
 This place is surrounded by a flame that never dies, it is believed to be sacred.
 A symbol of national pride, everlasting remembrance, and the strong spirit of Azerbaijan.
 The location, however, is a favourite tourist stop, thanks to its architectural design and tranquil atmosphere.